Minneapolis park board, workers reach tentative agreement after historic 3-week strike

 Also at Wednesday night's board meeting, several commissioners authored a resolution directing staff to pursue a prompt settlement and end the strike.
 Five other commissioners then blocked a resolution, leading to parks workers erupting and disrupting the meeting with chants of "no contract, no peace!"

-Last week, the board filed an unfair labor practice charge after they say picketers reportedly "harassed and blocked" truck drivers from delivering to park-owned buildings.
+Last week, the board filed an unfair labor practice charge after they said picketers reportedly "harassed and blocked" truck drivers from delivering to park-owned buildings.
 The union filed the same charge against the board a few weeks ago, claiming the board was using misinformation to undermine the workers.

 "I'm definitely tired of it.
-And a little worried about my financial situation," said Park Keeper Isaac Bruestle.
+And a little worried about my financial situation," said park keeper Isaac Bruestle.
 "I still want a better contract and don't know if I can accept what we have now.
 I am staying as amped as I can and not getting demoralized about it."

 Read more